-To consider and properly contrast the attitude or the general outline of the negro form with that of the Caucasian, needs a large space to do the subject justice.
+To consider and properly contrast the attitude or the gen-

+eral outline of the negro form with that of the Caucasian, needs a large space to do the subject justice.
 But a few brief points are sufficient to grasp its essential features and enable every one to add or to fill up the details from his own experience.
 Cuvier, the great French zoologist, it is said might pick up a bone of any kind, however minute, in the deserts of Arabia, and from this alone determine the species, genus, and class to which it belonged.
 This at first seems almost incredible, but a moment's reflection shows not only its practicability, but the ease and certainty with which it may be accomplished.
 Indeed we have recently witnessed a still more remarkable instance of this tracing the life and defining the relations of organized beings from a minute and remote point.
-Agassiz has been able, from a single scale of a fish, to determine the specific character of fishes, and those, too, which he had never before seen!
-A bone is picked up at random by the zoologist; he roon discovers that it is a bone of the thigh of some animal, and this necessarily leads to the fact that it belonged to a quadruped, and it, in its turn, leads to other facts equally connected and dependent on each other, for that great fundamental and eternal law of harmony or adaptation which God has stamped on the organic and material universe permits of no incongruities or contradictions to mar its beauty or deface its grandeur.
+Agassiz has been able, from a single scale of a fish, to determine the specific character of fishes, and those, too, which he had never before seen !
+A bone is picked up at random by the zoologist; he roon discovers that it is a bone of the thigh of some animal, and this necessarily leads to the fact that it belonged to a quadruped, and it, in its turn, leads to other fiicts equally connected and dependent on each other, for that great fundamental and eternal law of hannony or adaptation which God has stamped on the organic and material universe permits of no incongruities or contradictions to mar its beauty or deface its grandeur.
 Thus an anatomist, who had given a certain amount of attention to the subject, might select the smallest bone, a carpal or bone of the finger, for example, and determine from among millions of similar ones, whether it was that of a white man or of a negro, with perfect certainty and the greatest ease.
-He would know that such bone formed part of a hand with a limited flexibility-that the bony structure was in accord with the tendons and muscles that moved it, and gave it, compared with that of the Caucasian, a restricted capacity of action, of susceptibility, etc., and he would necessarily connect this hand with an arm of corresponding structure, and going on multiplying the connections and relations, he would be led to the final result, and without possibility of mistake, that the bone in question belonged to a negro.
-But while the analysis of a single bone or of a single feature of the negro being is thus sufficient to demonstrate the speeific character or to show the diversity of race, that great fact is still more obviously and with equal certainty revealed in the form, attitude, and other external qualities.
+He would know that such bone formed part of a hand with a limited flexibility - that the bony structure was in accord with the tendons and muscles that moved it, and gave it, compared with that of the Caucasian, a restricted capacity of action, of susceptibility, etc., and he would necessarily connect this hand with an arm of corresponding structure, and going on multiplying the connections and relations, he would be led to the final result, and without possibility of mistake, that the bone in question belonged to a negro.
+But while the analysis of a single bone or of a single feature of the negro being is thus sufficient to demonstrate the specific character or to show the diversity of race, that great fact is still more obviously and Avith equal certainty revealed in the form, attitude, and other external qualities.
 The negro is incapable of an erect or direct perpendicular posture.
-The general structure of his limbs, the form of the pelvis, the spine, the way the head is set on the shoulders, in short, the tout ensemble of the anatomical formation, forbids an erect position.
-But while the whole structure is thus adapted to a slightly stooping posture, the head would seem to be the most important agency, for with any other head or the head of any other race, it would be impossible to retain an upright position at all.
+J The general structure of his limbs, the form of the pelvis, the spine, the way the head is set on the shoulders, in short, the tout ensemble of the anatomical formation, forbids an erect position.